-Keep an up to date list of the medications you are taking, including their name, dosage, and how to take it with you at all times.
+- Keep an up-to-date list of the medications you are taking, including their name, dosage, and how to take them with you at all times.
 It can be printed and kept in your wallet and/or on a note saved in your phone.

 Read the label every time you take a dose to make sure you have the right medicine and that you are following the instructions correctly.

 - Confirm with your medical team/pharmacist if you want to chew, crush, break any of your oral medications.

 - If crushed, chewed or broken, some medications can have their efficacy compromised or become unsafe.
 For example, some long-acting medications are absorbed too quickly when chewed.

 - If you are prescribed a liquid version of a medication, be sure to only use the cup or measuring device that came with the medication to administer it.

 - A household teaspoon and tablespoon are not the most accurate when it comes to measurement and can lead you to under or overdose on the medication.

 Storing and Handling your Medications